joms/Tippeligaen-2016/README.md

 # How it works

 First I download the data for each match.
 This is a dataset over time showing which team is the most searched one.
-By looping through each of the matches I can then take the average popularity and see who's most popular.
+By looping through each of the matches, one can then take the average popularity and see who's most popular.
 In the end this results in either a loss, tie or win result.
 This can then be added to the table representing the season results.

 # Usage